The Day Shaq Murdered Kelvin Cato In the 1998 Playoffs

 The Lakers would go on to sweep the Blazers 4-0 and the next time the teams met, this was the Blazers defensive strategy on Shaq.

-As for Kelvin Cato, he would end up being traded to the Rockets in the big Scottie Pippen deal.
-After playing a few years in H-Town. he was traded to the Magic in the McGrady deal and it was in Orlando where he would earn his biggest paychecks and get dunked on by Tracy McGrady.
+As for Kelvin Cato, he would end up being traded to the Rockets in the blockbuster Scottie Pippen deal.
+After playing a few years in H-Town. he was traded to the Magic in the McGrady blockbuster deal and it was in Orlando where he would earn his biggest paychecks and get dunked on by Tracy McGrady.